Sitka Summer Music Festival: Other series

 The festival also offers a series of Autumn and Winter Classics at Alaska Pacific University in Anchorage, where the festival's full-time office is located.
 During February and June the festival also offers a winter and summer touring series sending a small group of musicians (a piano quintet at most) to a number of small, usually rural communities throughout the state.
 The winter series visits different communities each year, Sitka notwithstanding, which always hosts the finale concert.

 History

 The festival began in 1972 as an informal musical reunion, organized by Paul Rosenthal, of the students of Jascha Heifetz and Gregor Piatigorsky from the University of Southern California.
 Their concerts were a success and the reunion became an annual festival directed by Rosenthal, growing larger throughout the years.
-The Autumn and Winter Classics in Anchorage were begun in 1980 and have also continued successfully since.
+The Autumn and Winter Classics in Anchorage were begun in 1980 and have also continued since.

 The festival went virtual in 2020 as officials blamed the COVID-19 pandemic as grounds for cancelling live concerts.